mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 9. Fuel Tankage.
 Surrounding the ship between the streamlined exterior and the

 interior accomodations are fuel tanks.
-They are not normally accessible from the in- terior.
+They are not normally accessible from the in-terior.

 10. Landing Pylon Bay.
 These two bays hold the landing pylons which support